|

 Stress cracks are almost always found adjacent to the fastenings, especially those close to the edge of the frames.

-Cracks can occur along the side of the frames where they make contact with the planks.
+Cracks can occur along the side of the ribs where they make contact with the planks.

 Splits and rot in the heel or bottom of the frame will affect their ability to transfer loads from keel up resulting in open garboard seams.